What our alumni say about the program:

 The Business Fellows program played a profound role in my development as an undergraduate.
 Accelerated coursework, experiential learning and personalized career guidance laid a solid foundation for my professional career.
 Also embedded were travel experiences, networking and friendships that not only enhanced my college experience but will continue to support me going forward.

-Eric, a finance major, is an advisory consultant at Deloitte.
-He previously completed internships with Deloitte, Dentons in China and Verizon.
+Eric, a finance major, is a collateral analyst at Deloitte.
+He completed internships with Deloitte, Dentons in China and Verizon.
 At Elon, he served as the organization development director, an Orientation Leader and a mentor at the Positive Attitude Youth Center.
 He also studied abroad for a semester at the LSB Center Abroad in Shanghai.

 The Fellows program surrounds you with some of the brightest students at Elon.
 The environment fosters ambition and community.
 I loved the cohort structure so much that I chose a cohort program within JP Morgan Chase for the start of my career.
 I don’t know if I would be in the same job or career path that I am now if it weren’t for the support and experience within the fellows program and how hard the classes and my cohort pushed me.

 Morgan, an international business and finance double major, completed internships with JPMorgan Chase & Co., Wells Fargo and SAS.
 She was the vice president of membership for Alpha Kappa Psi, an operations committee member for Elonthon, a member of Elon’s CFA Institute Research Challenge team, and a student ambassador for the Porter Family Professional Development Center.
-She now works as an analyst at JPMorgan Chase & Co.
+She now works as a strategy associate at JPMorgan Chase & Co.

 Being a part of the Business Fellows program has provided me with the opportunity to expand my network, gain experience in leadership positions, and travel the country and around the world.
 These experiences will not only help me succeed in my career after graduation, but have also taught me so much as an individual.

 Kimberly, an entrepreneurship major, was a Doherty Scholar and a member of the business fraternity Alpha Kappa Psi and the Omicron Delta Epsilon economics honor society.
 She completed internships with The Sweet Shop and CBS Interactive, and spent a semester at the Danish Institute for Study Abroad.
 She was the president of Elon’s Student Entrepreneurial Enterprise Development and the house committee chair of Hillel.
 After graduation, she joined CBS Interactive as an associate product manager.
-She now works at Little Green Software as a project manager.
+She now works at Bandwidth Inc. as a software development project manager.

 The Business Fellows program has shaped me into a passionate leader and a confident and knowledgeable young professional.
 The friendships and connections I have made through the program with both my peers and faculty have helped me form an invaluable network that not only supported me here at Elon, but into my future in the corporate world.